thenicebro/scenarios/linux/challenge-different-file-editing/step2.md

-# Count the total number of lines in a file
+# Count the Total Number of Lines

 ## Introduction